tpgmartin/tpgmartin.github.io/_posts/2017-06-29-neural-networks-from-scratch-part-1-building-the-network.md

 {% include image.html url="/assets/media/and_chart_with_boundary.png" %}

 Output that can be divided like this are called "linearly separable".
 This is a condition for a problem to be solvable by a linear neural network.
-Thinking in terms of the inputs instead, given that a linear neural network can produce the correct output implies that exists a correlation between the input nodes.
+Thinking in terms of the inputs instead, given that a linear neural network can produce the correct output implies that exists a correlation between the input nodes that our current neural network correctly captures.
 It not really important to go into this in any more detail, but bearing this result in mind we can return to the XOR gate.
 Unlike the AND gate, the XOR gate cannot be solved by a linear neural network precisely because the output is not linearly separable.
 This point is better illustrated by a graph like the one given for the AND gate,

 {% include image.html url="/assets/media/xor_chart.png" %}

 You should be able to eyeball it: we cannot find a single linear dividing boundary between the 0 and 1 outputs.

 Moving on from this result, we need to add something else to our network to make it work for an XOR gate: we need to introduce nonlinear behaviour.
 We need to start by adding other layers of nodes between the input and output layers.
-This is known as a hidden layer, and is useful to create intermediate correlations from our input nodes.
-In this context, correlation simply means some combination of nodes that produces some new node value.
+This is known as a hidden layer, and is used to create intermediate correlations from our input nodes.
+In this context, correlation simply means some combination of nodes that produces a new activation.
 As with other choices we've made for our network so far, we are going to go with the simplest choice possible.
 In this case, we'll add a single hidden layer with three nodes.
 Our network now looks like this,

 {% include image.html url="/assets/media/three_layer_network.png" %}